-Throughout my website I emphasize the importance of eating with the rhythm of nature.
-This means that if we live in the Northern Hemisphere we’re not eating tomatoes or berries in the winter.
-I know it’s tempting when pretty much any food we desire is at our fingertips all year long; the result of a global marketplace.
-But the reality is not only will that tomato shipped from overseas not taste as good it also is not going to be as nutritious and will likely be more contaminated.
+I know it’s tempting when pretty much any food we desire is at our fingertips all year long but the reality is that tomato shipped from overseas doesn’t taste as good, it’s not going to be as nutritious, and it will likely be more contaminated.

 Concerns with Eating Out of Season

 In order to survive the cross-continental transport food is picked before it is ripe and then ripens in transit.
 When a food is not allowed to ripen on the vine or branch or in the soil it is not going to have an optimal nutritional value.
 Specifically, the level of phytonutrients will be much lower.